rishita-badole/rishita-badole/README.md

 <h1 align="center">Hi 👋 I'm Rishita Badole</h1>
 <h3 align="center">I'm a dedicated learner in the field of computer science, constantly seeking to expand my skill set and create meaningful, innovative solutions.
-My journey began with mastering the fundamentals - HTML, CSS, and JavaScript, which laid a robust foundation for my foray into the exciting world of React and full-stack development.</h3>
+My journey began with mastering the fundamentals - HTML, CSS, and JavaScript, which laid a robust foundation for my foray into the exciting world of Back-end development through java.</h3>

 - 🌱 I’m currently learning **React js**